SerdarMustafa1/applecottagecreetown.co.uk/content/faq.md

       a new bathroom suite.
   - question: "Why are you selling after renovating?"
     answer: "We renovated to our taste and budget with no intention of leaving, but a change in family circumstances means we are emigrating."
+  - question: "Do you have planning permission for extension works?"
+    answer: "Yes.
+Full planning permission has been granted for a two‑storey rear extension.
+Supporting plans and documents are available on request."
 ---